Niranjan-23031/Cyber-security-internship-elevate/README.md

 2.We find the local ip range using ipconfig in command prompt.

-3. screenshot of the same has been atatched
+3. and 4. screenshot of the same has been atatched
-4. the open ports and services are as follows:
+5. the open ports and services are as follows:
 135/tcp  open  msrpc
 139/tcp  open  netbios-ssn
 445/tcp  open  microsoft-ds